 About the author

 Dr Gary Wood is a social psychologist and life coach.
-He is author of Unlock Your Confidence which is based on his confidence-building workshops.
+He is the author of Unlock Your Confidence which is based on his confidence-building workshops.
 Gary is based in Birmingham and Edinburgh where he runs his own training and coaching practice and research consultancy.
 He also offers coaching worldwide through Skype.
-Contact Gary Wood by email to see how his solution focused (life) coaching approach would benefit you or your organization.
+To get in touch With Gary to see how his solution focused (life) coaching approach would benefit you or your organization, use the form below: